thephez/dash-user-docs/wallets/dashcore/privatesend-instantsend.rst

 four, and some inputs may pass through additional rounds to further improve privacy.

-You can read more about PrivateSend theory and processes :ref:`here
+You can read more about CoinJoin theory and processes :ref:`here
-<privatesend>`.
+<coinjoin>`.

 Configuration
 -------------